 - is contrary to the provisions of the Municipal Freedom of Information and Protection of Privacy Act

-Petitions are to be delivered to the Clerk’s Office ([email protected] or 33011 Hwy 62N, Maynooth) by 4:00 p.m. on the day that is 9 days prior to the scheduled Council Meeting.
-This ensures Clerk’s Office staff have enough time to place it on the agenda, and to ensure the validity of the petition.
-Late petitions will be placed on the next available meeting of Council meeting, with few exceptions
+Petitions are to be delivered to the Clerk’s Office ([email protected])or 33011 Hwy 62N, Maynooth) by 4:00 p.m. on the day that is 9 days prior to the scheduled Council Meeting.
+This ensures Clerk’s Department has enough time to place it on the agenda, and to ensure the validity of the petition.
+Late petitions will be placed on the next available meeting of Council meeting, with few exceptions.

 - Correspondence shall be submitted in accordance with the timelines defined below.